 Afterward, rinse and squeeze it before using it again.

-We have an important tip for you though – always wear gloves when cleaning your sponge this way; the vinegar can irritate your skin.
+We have an important tip for you though – always wear rubber gloves when cleaning your sponge this way; the vinegar can irritate your skin.

 How often do you need to clean your dish sponge?